iboyko21/frontend-application-design/chapter4/README.md

 If `npm run dev` is not already running, go ahead and run it now.
 The browser tab displaying the application will now show our very simple message.

-Now that you've proven to yourself you can bootstrap a react app, it is time to dig in to the application architecture.
+Now that you've proven to yourself you can bootstrap a react app with Vite, it is time to dig in to the application architecture.

 ### Layout the Application Directory Structure